 Overdue fines are 20 cents per day.
 Fines are charged only if the item is returned late.

-Most materials may be renewed three times.
-An item may not renew because:
+Items can be renewed or will automatically renew up to five times.
+An item may not renew if it

-- The item has already been renewed the maximum number of times.
+- has already been renewed the maximum number of times